In BESE races, business favorites also money leaders

 Bonura is backed by the LFT and LAE.

-District 2: Incumbent Kira Orange Jones, of New Orleans, is baked by LABI and reported having $50,998.
+District 2: Incumbent Kira Orange Jones, of New Orleans, is backed by LABI and reported having $50,998.

 Ashonta Wyatt, of New Orleans, said she has $5,174 and Shawon Bernard, also of New Orleans, reported having $1,634.